It Seems Crazy, But Should The Orioles Consider Trading John Means This Season?

 From looking at the original Reddit thread, the fan consensus there, unsurprisingly, was to keep Means via either extending him or through arbitration and figure out after this season where the team is in the rebuilding timeline.
 With the minor league season finally starting up, the O’s prospects will have their first opportunity to play in over a year.
 The development curve may have been delayed by that time away.

 The Orioles at 15-16 and a -6 run differential are staring at an A.L.
 East division that makes it hard to believe they have a shot at the postseason this year or even next.
 Where does Means fit in the contention timeline?
 Will he be aging out of the rotation by the time the organization is ready to make a run again?
-These are hard questions the team will look to find answers for in the rest of 2021.MORE NEWS: Randallstown Rapper 'Chad Focus' Sentenced In Stealing From His Employer In Wire Fraud Case
+These are hard questions the team will look to find answers for in the rest of 2021.MORE NEWS: Baltimore Mayor Announces Pilot Program To Direct Some 911 Calls To Mental Health Professionals

 In the meantime, it would make sense to keep him and give O’s fans an enjoyable pitcher to watch through the rest of the year.
 What do you think?